jimiduiveman/MovieApp/README.md

 Furthermore there is an user list inside the app.

 <b> Short instruction:</b> <br>
+For the best User Experience, use the most recent device: iPhone 8.
 Log yourself in with a valid mailaddress and a password of at least 6 characters.
 Pick your movie and at it to your watchlist.
 Your watchlist is presented with a pair of eyes in the topright corner of the movies overview.